 At the time I was thinking about the piece, by chance I met a terrific local weaver, Jan Russell.
 She was willing to have me record her weaving on her beautiful wooden looms.
 I processed and shaped these sound sources, weaving a new sonic fabric.
 The piece was premiered in 2004, with the American premiere by Rozanna Weinberger on the annual TechnoSonics festival at the University of Virginia, and the European premiere by Laura Wilcox at the Musica Viva Festival in Coimbra, Portugal.
 But I was still not satisfied with the electronics or the exact pacing of the instrumental, and continued to tinker with them for more than a year after that.
 There was a great deal of hands-on, ears-on work.
 Even when the loom sounds are recognizable, I have tweaked and rewoven the rhythms.
 The overall form is in three sections, with the third referring to the first, yet twisting it into shapes at times more lyrical, at times bursting out of previous confines.
 The middle section is dreamier, though all of the electronics come from processing of the same source soundfiles, and the viola part from stretching and twisting its own threads.

 After I was finally satisfied, in 2005, a number of performers commissioned versions for their own instruments.
-To date, I have created versions for amplified violin, cello, clarinet and soprano sax.
+To date, I have created versions for amplified violin, viola, cello, clarinet, flute and soprano sax.
 In the past, I had resisted such transformations, as I am normally fascinated by the particularity of instrumental timbre realized on a given instrument.
 However, during the course of these transformations, I realized that in some cases there was much to discover by reimagining the music with different instrumental timbres in my mind’s ear.
 And, there was the fun of collaborative play.
-I worked with my long-time collaborator F. Gerard Errante on the clarinet version, with the outstanding soprano sax player Susan Fancher on the soprano sax version, and with the standout violinist Hasse Borup on the violin version.
+I worked with my long-time collaborator F. Gerard Errante on the clarinet version, withsoprano sax player Susan Fancher on the soprano sax version, ace performer Lindsey Goodman on flute and Hasse Borup on the violin version.
+There are now multiple recordings.
 Susan and Hasse have each recorded their versions on CD’s on the Innova label.
 Susan’s is on a disk of saxophone music, In Two Worlds, while Hasse’s is on a CD of my violin/piano/electronics music called Tower of the Eight Winds.
+Lindsey’s is on her CD Reach Through the Sky, while Andrea’s is on her CD Somewhere on Ravello.